Learn about the types of assistance animals and their legal rights

 Emotional Support Animal

 These support animals provide companionship, relieve loneliness, and sometimes help with depression, anxiety, and certain phobias, but do not have special training to perform tasks that assist people with disabilities.

 We offer presentations, staff training, and policy advisement about the legalities and effectiveness of assistance animals.

 With the popularity of assistance animals and the rising concerns of fake service dogs it's important for businesses and individuals to understand their rights so everyone can remain safe.
 A service dog is a life line for those in need; dogs in public spaces who are not properly trained pose not only a risk to others, but can also be a dangerous distraction to a working service dog.

-There is a lot of misinformation about service animals, and the terms 'service dog', 'ESA', and 'therapy dog' are commonly being interchanged.
-However, each term and type of assistance animal comes with very specific legal rights that need to be respected and followed.
-Businesses and individuals are able to ask handlers specific questions to ensure everyone is in compliance with the law.
+There is a lot of misinformation about service dogs with terms such as 'service dog', 'ESA', ‘comfort dog’ and 'therapy dog' commonly being interchanged.
+However each type of assistance animal, in a variety of environments, comes with very specific legal rights that need to be respected and followed.
+Businesses, organizations, and handlers all have legal rights to protect everyones safety when applied properly.
 Service dogs are a wonderful help to so many people, and we want to keep it that way!